1902 Indian Head Penny: Value, Errors, and Rarity

 Cleaning a coin can drastically reduce its value, especially to serious collectors.

-• Coins that are certified by trusted grading services (like PCGS or NGC) are usually worth more.
+Coins that are certified by trusted grading services (like PCGS or NGC) usually cost more.

 The value of the 1902 Indian head penny depends mostly on the grading.
 Pennies are graded according to the Sheldon Scale.
 The scores range from 1 to 70, where: